stringtherapy/hemi/CONTRIBUTING.md

 **text.php**   - Code for receiving text from User <br>
 **window.php** - Code for displaying the table of chat history <br>

-Note: window.php is embedded to text.php
+Note: window.php is embedded onto text.php